 -

-As part of our Wisdom Academy, we are reflecting on how can we create educational content to support continuous improvement and our personal learning journey.
-At the heart of this is the art of reflection.
-We need to be able to consider ‘being wrong’ without the emotionally feeling of punishment and failure.
-This is usually generated from within – even where our coaches and supervisors are telling us how great we are.
+As part of our Wisdom Academy, we have delivered educational content to support continuous improvement and a personal learning journey.
+At the heart of this is the art of reflexivity moving away from reflection.

 Uncertainty is not valued in our systems and we are taught frameworks that believe in right and wrong answers, yet we live in an uncertain world where decisions need to be made based upon our experience, emotional responses, intuition and instinct and is a skill which needs to be practiced.